lsst-ts/ts_sal/doc/sal_user_guide.rst

     labview - generate labVIEW interface
-    sal [lang] - generate SAL C++, Java or Python wrappers lib - generate the SAL shared library for a subsystem sim - generate simulation configuration
+    sal [lang] - generate SAL C++, Java or Python wrappers lib - generate the SAL shared library for a subsystem icd - generate ICD document
-    tcl - generate tcl interface
-    icd - generate ICD document
     maven - generate a maven project (per subsystem) verbose - be more verbose ;-)
-    db - generate telemetry database table

-    for db the argument required are
-    db start-time end-time interval
-    where the times are formatted like "2008-11-12 16:20:01" and the interval is in seconds

 SAL API examples
 ----------------